runemadsen/easygit/README.md

   err := easygit.AddAll("path/to/repo")

   // Commit files in the index.
-If repo is commit, it will also create HEAD err := easygit.Commit("path/to/repo", "My commit message", "Name", "Email")
+If repo is commit, it will also create HEAD err := easygit.Commit("path/to/repo", "My commit message", "Git Name", "Git Email")

   // List all local branches.
 Similar to 'git branch' branchNames := easygit.ListBranches("path/to/repo")